Vascular Catheterization Frequently Asked Questions

 Why should I use a polyurethane catheter?

 PU is the material of choice because of its biocompatibility.
 PU is a happy medium between silicone and polyethylene.
 It is less porous than silicone and less rigid than polyethylene.
-It is also the best material for subcutaneous connections as when the catheter is attached to the VAB™’s connector.
+It is also the best material for subcutaneous connections, such as when the catheter is attached to the VAB™’s connector.
 Learn more

 Why should I use a round tip catheter?

-Why should I use Positive Pressure Technique?
+Why should I apply Positive Pressure Technique?

 How frequently should I maintain my catheter?

 When using a closed system such as with the VAB™, the recommended maintenance schedule is seven days.
+If the catheter is exteriorized, or if using an open system, the catheter should be maintained every three to four days.

 What is the dead volume of a 1Fr catheter per centimeter?